|

 reconstruction itself, could not have been more supportive, either.

-"I have been very
+"I have been very encouraged by

-course we need to translate this into something more meaningful.
+we need to translate this into something more meaningful.

 "However, the task looks